Food background

 The Million-Dollar Question: Who Owns Bozeman's Plate?

-The Economic Siege
+The Economic Tsunami

 Bozeman's Identity Crisis

-Bozeman's food culture battle mirrors national debates about gentrification, cultural preservation, and economic change.
+The food culture battle mirrors national debates about gentrification, cultural preservation, and economic change.
 As the town continues to grow, the question remains: can Bozeman feed both its soul and its newcomers?
+Will it become another Aspen—where traditional culture is preserved mainly for tourists—or can it forge a new identity that honors both tradition and progress?

 Never Miss a Meal